Tips to Improve Speech Clarity in Adults

 Record your own speech and play it back.
 Listen where you find it difficult to understand, which words were not clear or which words are heard fine/ different.
 Practice those words again, slow down if you were speaking too fast, increase your volume if you were speaking too soft.
 Monitor yourself.

 Learn the ways of pronouncing each sound:

-Speech Language therapy will focus on similar exercises and techniques to improve speech clarity.
+Speech Language therapy will focus on similar Mouth Exercises For Clear Speech and techniques to improve speech clarity.
 There are certain ways each sound should be articulated.
 Focusing attention to articulate sounds will significantly improve the speech clarity.
 Ask all your queries and for help with your speech therapist regularly.

 Practice regularly and use techniques efficiently: